JLPM22/MotionMatching/README.md

 3. Add a Motion Matching Controller component to an empty GameObject.
 Reference the Character Controller and an *MMData* file.

 4. Add an avatar to the scene (use ``Graphics/Models/Joe/Joe.prefab``as reference).
 It should be imported as humanoid.
-Add a Motion Matching Skinned Mesh Renderer component, reference the motion matching controller and specify the forward local vector of the character's root joint (as Step 4 of the previous instructions on creating *MMData*).
+Add a Motion Matching Skinned Mesh Renderer component, reference the motion matching controller and specify the forward and up local vector of the character's root joint (as Step 4 of the previous instructions on creating *MMData*).

 5. Press Play!